eclipse-ee4j/jakartaee-tutorial/README.md

 # Jakarta EE Tutorial

-This repository contains the source files that are used to build the Jakarta Enterprise Edition (Jakarta EE) 8 Tutorial.
+This repository contains the source files that are used to build the _Jakarta Enterprise Edition (Jakarta EE) Tutorial_.
 The source files are authored in [AsciiDoc](http://asciidoc.org/).
 AsciiDoc is similar to markdown but is particularly suited for user documentation.
 This project also uses [JBake](http://jbake.org/).
 JBake is a static site